Grzybojad/vitaSnake/README.md

 # Controls
 * Use the left stick, or DPAD to turn left and right.
-* Press START to quit the game
+* Press START to pause the game

 # Building
 Requirements: